Anesthesiology Update 2027

 Cardiac, Regional, Office-Based, Thoracic, Obstetric, Neuro, and Pediatric

-In the past year, there have been a number of very significant clinical changes that affect the practice of anesthesiology.
+In the past year, there have been significant clinical changes that affect the practice of anesthesiology.
 This comprehensive CME program provides a special and timely opportunity for anesthesiologists, nurse anesthetists, and others with interest in the field to hear directly from world-renowned specialists and master clinicians about these changes.

-The curriculum at Anesthesiology Update 2026 ensures not only that attendees leave with a comprehensive understanding of the latest advances, risk mitigation strategies, and anesthesiology guidelines, but also with specific recommendations to incorporate these updates into practice.
+The curriculum at Anesthesiology Update 2027 ensures that attendees leave with a comprehensive understanding of the latest advances, risk mitigation strategies, and anesthesiology guidelines, and also with specific recommendations to incorporate these updates into practice.

 The format is engaging and attendees are encouraged to pose questions of the national and international experts who will be delivering the updates and education at this event.